ykl1993/cdn/intl.en-US/User Guide/Introduction.md

 After you log on to the [CDN console](http://partners-intl.console.aliyun.com/#/cdn), the CDN operation information for the current account is displayed on the home page as follows:

-1. Billing method diaplay and change:
+1. Billing method display and change:
 2. Key data: the number of domains in normal status and the total traffic for all domains this month
 3. This month's data: